 Consent to Let - RBS - Direct Line One Requirements

-All lenders have their own requirements when it comes to consent to let.
-This page sets out to enlighten residential conveyancing firms on the RBS - Direct Line One solicitors panel where the firm’s borrower client intends to let out their property.
-Lawyers are advised to the CML handbook requirements for RBS - Direct Line One.
-The information on this page is not focused on buy-to-let requirements but is limited to situations where the borrower will need consent to let from RBS - Direct Line One.
+This page is designed to help conveyancing solicitors on the RBS - Direct Line One solicitors panel where the firm’s non-lender client proposes to rent out their property.
+It is not a substitute for checking the CML handbook requirements for RBS - Direct Line One.
+The information on this page Is not to be read as buy-to-let legal advice but is restricted to situations where the borrower will need consent to let from RBS - Direct Line One.

 Need help with "Consent to Let" from RBS - Direct Line One?